 Managment Practices

-Management of balds along the Southern Appalachian Mountains varies by agency and suspected origins, with most practices promoting mowing or grazing, with few instances of fire for clearing.
+Management of balds along the Southern Appalachian Mountains varies by agency and suspected origins of the bald, with most practices promoting mowing or grazing, with few instances of fire for clearing.
 When used, fire needs to be of high intensity or high duration to provide a significant effect against woody encroachment (Lindsay and Bratton 1980).
 Germination requirements of the invasive genus Rubus include scarification - some damage to the seed has to occur (Davies 1998) - fire can provide that damage and could possibly alter growth patterns the following season.
 Sufficiently hot or lengthy burns have the potential to retard the growth of blackberry, however post-burn analysis of the vegetation community indicates that the resulting community is not characteristic of grass balds (Lindsay and Bratton 1980).
 Likewise, prescribed burns are difficult to manage at such high elevations and soil moisture levels, not to mention the understudied effects on rare and endemic species of true balds.

 Round Bald